-Dr. Kendra Kattelmann (nutrition education), Dr. Jessica Meendering (physical activity) and Dr. Lacey McCormack (public health nutrition) collaborate to direct the Behavioral Nutrition and Physical Activity Laboratory at SDSU.
+Dr. Kendra Kattelmann (nutrition education) and Dr. Jessica Meendering (physical activity) collaborate to direct the Behavioral Nutrition and Physical Activity Laboratory at SDSU.
 Together, these researchers contribute to our understanding of how environments and education impact diet and physical activity behaviors of individuals throughout the lifespan, especially among rural populations.

 Areas of Focus/Current Research Projects

 Graduate Research Assistants that work in the Behavioral Nutrition and Physical Activity Laboratory gain valuable experience in all aspects of the research process and work toward publication of their thesis work.
 Below are examples of projects that students are currently involved in and thesis/dissertation topics currently being researched:

 - Examining associations between school wellness policies and school environments in elementary schools.